taesookang/calculator_RN/README.md

 # Calculator React Native

 This is a simple calculator mobile app as my first React Native project which offers basic calculation functionalities as well as dark mode appearance.
-I implemented an array data structure to deal with displaying value of calculator, and its state was handled by Redux dispatch fucntion.
+I implemented an array data structure to deal with displaying value of calculator, and its state was handled by Redux dispatch function.

 ## Demo